AIStorageDepot

 Getting Started

-AIStorageDepot is a searchable, versioned home for everything you feed your AI — your prompts, skills, rules, docs, and configs — that plugs straight into the tools you already use.
-This guide takes you from an empty account to using your first prompt inside your editor, in about five minutes.
+AIStorageDepot is a searchable, versioned home for everything you feed your AI — your prompts, skills, rules, docs, configs, and templates — that plugs straight into the tools you already use.
+This guide takes you from a brand-new account to using your first prompt inside your editor, in about five minutes.
+(New accounts don't start bare, either: you get two starters — a prompt already set up as a slash command and a skill your AI finds just by asking — plus the prebuilt AIStorageDepot Library one tab over, ready to copy from.)

 By the end you'll have: